jnicolson/twc-controller/README.md

 MQTT is the main input/output for twc-controller.
 The topics it listens to are:

 * twc/availableCurrent - how much current the charger(s) can use
-* twc/packetSend - send a raw packet (needs the checksum, but without the SLIP_END byte on each end)
 * twc/debugEnabled - send a 1 to this to enable serial debug

 And it writes to:
+* twc/totalActualCurrent - Actual current in use by all TWCs

+There are also some topics used for debug.
+Topics listened to:
+* twcDebug/packetSend - send a raw packet (needs the checksum, but without the SLIP_END byte on each end)

+Topics written to:
 * twcDebug/packetReceive - Full packets received by the contoller but before they are decoded by type
-* twc/totalActualCurrent - Actual current in use by all TWCs
 * twcDebug/raw - Raw data from serial.
 No processing done at all.

 ### OTA